 Dr. Janet Kavandi

-Dr. Janet L. Kavandi serves as Executive Vice President of SNC subsidiary Sierra Space in Louisville, Colorado.
+Dr. Janet L. Kavandi serves as the President of Sierra Space in Louisville, Colorado.
 There, she is responsible for the company’s space programs, including the Dream Chaser® spaceplane, which is under contract to deliver supplies to the International Space Station beginning in 2021.
 Dream Chaser is a winged vehicle and the only resupply vehicle capable of landing on a commercial runway.

 Prior to her current position, Dr. Kavandi served as Director of the National Aeronautics and Space Administration’s John H. Glenn Research Center in Cleveland, Ohio.
 In this position, she was responsible for planning, organizing, and directing the activities required for cutting-edge research on aerospace and aeronautical propulsion, power, and communication technologies.